-A number of physical abnormalities in a woman’s pelvis may lead to infertility.
+A number of physical abnormalities in female reproductive organs may lead to infertility.

 - Endometriosis, a condition in which tissue similar to the uterine lining is found in abnormal locations, such as on the surface of the uterus, ovaries or fallopian tubes and in the abdominal cavity

 - Pelvic adhesions, which may occur from surgical scarring or infection.

 - Diseases of the fallopian tubes, including blocked fallopian tubes (hydrosalpinges), which may prevent an egg from entering the tube for fertilization.

 - Fibroid tumors (also known as uterin fibroids), benign uterine growths that may interfere with conception and maintenance of pregnancy.

 Diagnosing physical abnormalities in female reproductive organs may involve one or more of the following medical procedures: